westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a DUI and a DWI in West Virginia?

-In West Virginia, Driving Under Influence ( DUI) and Driving With Intoxication/ While Impaired ( DWI) mean the same thing.
+In West Virginia, Driving Under Influence ( DUI) and Driving With Intoxication/ While Impaired ( DWI) generally mean the same thing.
 The WV code (§17C–5–2) expresses both offenses to read as “Driving under influence of alcohol, controlled substances, or drugs”.
 In other words, driving under influence may be because of alcohol or drugs.
 The laws of the State tie the standard definition for this offense to a blood-alcohol content of at least 0.08%.
-Otherwise. if a blood/urine test reveals intoxicating drugs, the basis for assessment shifts to medical guidelines.
+Otherwise, if a blood/urine test reveals intoxicating drugs, the basis for assessment shifts to medical guidelines.
 The legal provisions for the state view this class of traffic violations as serious traffic offenses, and as result, take them seriously.The law enforcement agencies (state and local) work with the judicial system (Magistrate and Municipal courts) and the Division of Motor Vehicles in the state to handle cases of DUI offenses.

 What is the Difference Between a DUI and a DWI in West Virginia?